Daniel J. Frey

 Covering for racism.

-Covering for a white apartheid that says one race gets justice, everyone else doesn’t.
+Covering for a white apartheid that says one race gets justice while everyone else doesn't.

-Racism is not a thing that will smoothly go away.
+Racism is not something that will smoothly go away.

 Racism is a belief, and like any belief, it has its promoters and followers.